On Parallel $k$-Center Clustering

-In recent years we have seen a number of very efficient, often constant-time, parallel clustering algorithms that have been relying on a combination of a \emph{core-set} and a ``reduce-and-merge'' approach.
-In this setting, one gradually filters the data set by typically reducing its size on every machine to $\tOh(k)$, continuing until all the data can be stored on a single machine, at which point the problem is solved locally.
+In recent years we have seen a number of very efficient, often constant-time, parallel clustering algorithms that have been relying on a combination of a \emph{core-set} and a ``reduce-and-merge'' approach \cite{BadoiuHI02,HarPeledMazumdar04,Bahmani12,Indyk14}, where one gradually filters the data set by typically reducing its size on every machine to $\tOh(k)$ until all the data can be stored on a single machine, at which point the problem is solved locally.
 Observe that this approach has an inherent bottleneck that requires that any machine must be able to store $\Omega(k)$ data points.
 Intuitively, this follows from the fact that if a machine sees $k$ data points that are all very far away from each other, it needs to keep track of all $k$ of them, for otherwise it might miss all the information about one of the clusters, which in turn could lead to a large miscalculation of the objective value.
-Similar arguments could be also used to argue that each machine needs to communicate $\Omega(k)$ points to the others (see \cite{CSWZ16} for a formalization of such intuition for a \emph{worst-case partition} of points for $k$-median, $k$-means, and $k$-center problems, though the worst-case partition assumption means that this bound does not extend directly to \mpc).
+Similar arguments could be also used to argue that each machine needs to communicate $\Omega(k)$ points to the others.
+Similar arguments suggest that each machine must communicate $\Omega(k)$ points (see \cite{CSWZ16} for a formalization for $k$-center, $k$-median, and $k$-means under a worst-case partition in the coordinator model.
+However, this lower bound does not directly extend to \mpc, where inputs are typically randomly partitioned; moreover, with $\Oh(1)$ rounds, an adversarial partition can be transformed into a random one in \mpc).